Can You Take Acyclovir While Pregnant?

 Your baby’s internal organs get formed in the first trimester of pregnancy.
 If any kind of medicine with potential side effects is consumed during this time, it may cause congenital disabilities in babies.
 However, there is no scientific evidence available that states any probable birth defects in babies after mothers have been prescribed acyclovir in the second or third trimester of pregnancy.

 Brain development of a baby happens in the later stages of the pregnancy, too.
-Hence, mothers are worried if the consumption of this medicine would cause a problem in their babies or not.
-However, there is no substantial medical study available supporting that consumption of acyclovir during pregnancy can cause behaviour and learning problems in a child.
+Hence, mothers are worried about whether the consumption of this medicine would cause a problem in their babies or not.
+However, there is no substantial medical study available supporting that consumption of acyclovir during pregnancy can cause behaviour and learning problems in a child or an increase in congenital disabilities in unborn babies.

 There are no scientific proofs available stating that taking acyclovir during pregnancy causes miscarriage, preterm birth, stillbirth, or low birth weight in babies.